OfficeDev/hands-on-labs/O3652/O3652-16-Create-and-test-your-add-in-on-a-Mac-or-iPad/lab.md

 6. Go to Insert tab & click on the My Add-ins drop-down.
 Click on the HelloWorld Add-in to open it Excel.

 ## Exercise 3: Debug HelloWorld add-in using VorlonJS
+*In this exercise, we'll use Vorlon.js to debug your add-in on the Mac.*

+1. Let's first install by typing **sudo npm I –g vorlon** in Terminal
+2. Type **sudo vorlon** in Terminal to start the VorlonJS server
+3. To check that Vorlon server is up and running, type http://localhost:1337 in a browser.
+You should see the VorlonJS start page.
+4. Copy the **<script .... ></script>** tag on that page and paste it into the <header> tag
+5. Launch Excel and start your add-in
+6. You should now see the client connection on the Vorlon server page at http://localhost:1337